exponentially/extreme_system/README.md

 end
 ```

-2. Next, we need to register aggregates with a scheduler.
+2. Next, we need to register aggregates with a scheduler, ie. to associate an aggregate with an event stream name.
 We make use of `Extreme.System.CommandConfiguration`:

 ```
 defmodule ExtremeSystem.Example.Users.CommandConfiguration do